 10.1.1.1.1 Status of Specification

-As described in i.15[i.15], OAuth is an “authorization framework [that] enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf”.
+As described in IETF RFC 6749 [i.15], OAuth is an "authorization framework [that] enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf".

 OAuth was standardized by the IETF, and there are two versions which are not compatible with each other.
-OAuth 1.0 is published as RFC5849, and OAuth 2.0 is published as i.15RFC6749 to solve identified issued in OAuth 1.0.
+OAuth 1.0 is published as RFC5849, and OAuth 2.0 is published as IETF RFC 6749 [i.15] to solve identified issued in OAuth 1.0.

 10.1.1.1.2 Usage Scenario